untitled-plugin/advanced-database-replacer/readme.txt

 3. View of query execution message

 == Changelog ==
+= 1.0.1 =
+* Update texts and translations,
+* Small refactor of Builder class.

 = 1.0.0 =
 * First release of the plugin, all options are ready for you!